gaelmotte/salesforce-sentry/README.md

 - Background Sending : ✅ The event is first published to pubsub and processed asynchronously
 - Uncaught Exception Handler :
   - ❌ Salesforce does not provide any kind of hook for that.
 Heck tere even are exception no one ca catch.
 However, i aim to provide examples on how to captures exceptions from any runtimecontext https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_enum_System_Quiddity.htm
-  - It is however possible to poll EventLogFiles.
-Much less details, but can help with uncatchable exception (limits for instance) and provide help on where to add `Sentry.captureException()` calls where possible
+  - ⏳ It is however possible to poll EventLogFiles (requires salesforce shield or Event Moniroting addon).
+Much less details can be retrieved this way, but can help with uncatchable exceptions (limits for instance) and provide help on where to add `Sentry.captureException()` calls where possible
 - Scopes : 🟠 You'll need to push them yourself.
 - Automatic Context Data : ✅ User and permissions are automatically sent (PII retrieval is enabled by integration)
 - Breadcrumbs : ✅ Manual breadcrumb should work.